Interaction in Diagram Component

 How to Define Distance Between Nodes and Connectors

-The ObstaclePadding defines the minimum distance between the connectors and obstacles when the advanced routing is enabled.
-This ensures connectors are routed with clear spacing around obstacles, improving diagram readability.
+The ObstaclePadding property defines the minimum distance between connectors and obstacles when Advanced routing is enabled.
+This ensures connectors are routed with clear spacing around obstacles for improved readability.

 @using Syncfusion.Blazor.Diagram